Visit Us In Store

 Edible Qualities

-Juliet Cherry (tree form) is a small tree that is commonly grown for its edible qualities.
+Juliet Cherry (tree form) is a small tree that is typically grown for its edible qualities.
 It produces dark red round fruit (technically 'drupes') with red flesh which are usually ready for picking in late spring.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a firm texture.

 The fruit are most often used in the following ways: